Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Introduction

 In Section \ref{sec:apriori}, we then prove \emph{a priori} convergence estimates on the eigenvalue and eigenfunction.
-Even though our focus is on \hp{} methods, most of the proofs are more general.
+We consider a wider class of nonlinearities than polynomial ones, as detailed in equations \eqref{eq:cond1} to \eqref{eq:cond4}.
+Even though our focus is on \hp{} methods, the abstract convergence proofs in Section 3 do not exploit specific features of \hp{} methods, and cover also other discretizations.
 Suppose we consider a simpler $h$-type finite element method: the proof of Theorem \ref{theorem:convergence1} --- i.e., convergence and quasi optimality of the numerical solution --- holds, since we do not use any specific feature of \hp{} refinement.
 The proof of convergence of the discontinuous Galerkin method for a nonlinear eigenvalue problem of the form \eqref{eq:intro-prob} is a new result as far as we are aware.
 Previous results include the convergence of the discontinuous Galerkin method for linear eigenproblems \cite{Antonietti2006} and the convergence of conforming methods for the nonlinear problem \cite{Cances2010}.
 The main difference with the latter paper is that the discontinuous Galerkin method is not conforming, thus some relations between exact and numerical quantities, e.g., between the exact eigenvalue $\lambda$ and the numerical one $\ld$, are less straightforward.
 In general, the convergence and quasi optimality of the numerical eigenvalue--eigenfunction pair proven in Theorem \ref{theorem:convergence1} should be readily extendable to any nonconforming symmetric method such that the thesis of Lemma \ref{lemma:estimates}, akin to coercivity and continuity of the numerical bilinear form, holds.

-In the analysis of the approximation of linear eigenvalue problems by symmetric methods, one is often able to show that the rate of convergence of eigenvalues is double that of eigenfunction, see, e.g., \cite{Babuska1991}.
-In the latter part of Section \ref{sec:apriori}, we show that if we introduce a conjecture on the local behavior of the solution to linear problems with localised right hand sides, we are able to recover a similar result.

-In Section \ref{chap:nonlinear-regularity}, we restrict the analysis to the case of polynomial, up-to-quartic nonlinearities.
-In this setting, the solutions of problem \eqref{eq:intro-prob} are analytic in weighted Sobolev spaces: specifically, if the potential is of type \eqref{eq:intro-V} and $f(u^2) = |u|^{\eta} $, $\eta = 1,2, 3$, then for $\gamma< d/2 +2 -\xi$ there exist constants $C_u$ and $A_u$ such that for all $k\in \mathbb{N}$
+In Section \ref{chap:nonlinear-regularity}, we restrict the analysis to the case of polynomial, up-to-quartic polynomial nonlinearities.
+In this setting, the solutions of problem \eqref{eq:intro-prob} are analytic in weighted Sobolev spaces: specifically, if the potential is of type \eqref{eq:intro-V} and $f(u^2) = |u|^{n-1} $, $n= 2, 3, 4$, then for $\gamma< d/2 +2 -\xi$ there exist constants $C_u$ and $A_u$ such that for all $k\in \mathbb{N}$